teamclouday/JuRayTracer/notes.md

 # Notes

-_The following are the important formulas and notations I learned from the Ray Tracing Course_
+_The following are the important formulas and notations I learned from the "TU Wien Rendering / Ray Tracing Course"_

 ------